The NLIS’ Cropland Data Layer Dashboard Gives Unprecedented View of What’s Growing on US Native Lands

 The CDL dashboard allows you to filter by specific reservation and provides the available crop covers as a pie chart.

-The CDL is important because it provides a comparative database of agriculture across the coterminous United States and across a rather long-period of time.
-This is different than the census of agriculture which depends on self-reported numbers and only includes a small fraction of Native American lands.
+The CDL is important because it provides a comparative database of agriculture across the coterminous United States and across a rather long period of time.
+This is different than the USDA Census of Agriculture, which depends on self-reported numbers and only includes a small fraction of Native American lands.

-While the CDL provides a seamless coast to coast accounting of what’s growing it’s important to consider that the resolution of each pixel (the basic unit of analysis for the CDL) is the equivalent of 30m x 30m on the ground.
-What that means is that crops or covers that are smaller than that area will not be accurately classified.
-That means that that the CDL is great for measuring large-scale mono-cropped agriculture and not so great at measuring small-scale sustainable agriculture where it’s common to have mixture of crops growing in a small area.
+While the CDL provides a seamless coast-to-coast accounting of land cover, it’s important to consider that the resolution of each pixel (the basic unit of analysis for the CDL) is the equivalent of 30m x 30m on the ground.
+This means that crops or covers that are smaller than that area will not be accurately classified.
+Because of this, the CDL is great for measuring large-scale mono-cropped agriculture and not so great at measuring small-scale sustainable agriculture, where it’s common to have a mixture of crops growing in a small area.

 What questions can you answer with the NLIS CDL Dashboard?